Tips to Stay Safe in a Severe Thunderstorm

 6 – Things to Do When Someone Is Struck by Lightning

 If breathing has stopped, begin rescue breathing.
 If the heart has stopped beating, a trained person should give Cardiopulmonary Resuscitation (CPR).
-If the person has a pulse and is breathing, look and care for other possible injuries.
+In case the person has a pulse and is breathing, look for other possible injuries.

 7 – Things to Do When Threat of Large Hail Prevails